 EIRP=-36.5 dBW/100 MHz for 35.5°≤El<90°

+where El is the elevation angle in degrees (angles of arrival above the horizontal plane);

+3 that in order to ensure compatibility with EESS (passive) services, the ground-to-HAPS level of unwanted EIRP:

+in the frequency band 22.21-22.5 GHz shall be limited to -32.6 dB(W/100 MHz) in the direction of the satellite,

+in the frequency band 21.2-21.4 GHz shall not exceed:

+EIRP=(-0.76El-9.5) dBW/100MHz for 0°≤El<35.5°

+EIRP=-36.5 dBW/100 MHz for 35.5°≤El<90°

 where El is the elevation angle in° (angles of arrival above the horizontal plane);

-3 that in order to ensure the protection of the radio astronomy service, the unwanted emission pfd produced by HAPS platform downlink transmissions shall not exceed -176 dBW/m²/290 MHz for continuum observations, and -192 dBW/m²/250 kHz for spectral line observations in the band 22.21-22.5 GHz at an RAS station location at a height of 50m.
+4 that in order to ensure the protection of the radio astronomy service, the unwanted emission pfd produced by HAPS platform downlink transmissions shall not exceed -176 dBW/m²/290 MHz for continuum observations, and -192 dBW/m²/250 kHz for spectral line observations in the band 22.21-22.5 GHz at an RAS station location at a height of 50m.
 These pfd values shall be verified considering a percentage of time of 2% in the relevant propagation model;

+5 that in order to ensure the protection of the radio astronomy service, the unwanted emission pfd produced by HAPS uplink transmissions shall not exceed -146 dBW/m²/290 MHz for continuum observations, and -162 dBW/m²/250 kHz for spectral line observations in the band 22.21-22.5 GHz at an RAS station location at a height of 50m, and that these pfd values shall be verified considering a percentage of time of 2% in the relevant propagation model;

-4 that resolves 3 above applies at any radio astronomy station that was in operation prior to 22 November 2019; and that has been notified to the Bureau in the band 22.21-22.5 GHz before 22 May 2020.
+6 that resolves 4 and 5 above applies at any radio astronomy station that was in operation prior to 22 November 2019; and that has been notified to the Bureau in the band 22.21-22.5 GHz before 22 May 2020.
 Radio astronomy stations notified after this date may seek an agreement with administrations that have notified HAPS,

+invites ITU-R

+to develop ITU-R Reports that will assist administrations in facilitating coexistence with other co-primary services; and

 instructs the Director of the Radiocommunication Bureau